hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-17-lesson-dev-plans.md

 ### Library Carpentry

-On the path of [Library Carpentry incubation](https://carpentries.org/blog/2018/10/library-carpentry-next-steps/) as a Lesson Program within The Carpentries, we will work on releasing officially an initial set of lessons.
+On the path of [Library Carpentry incubation](https://carpentries.org/blog/2018/10/library-carpentry-next-steps/) as a Lesson Program within The Carpentries, we will work with the Library Carpentry Curriculum Advisory Committee and maintainers on releasing officially an initial set of lessons.
 The lessons that will be included in this initial release will be decided by the end of 2018.

 ### Data Carpentry Geospatial and Social Sciences R